 It is every woman’s dream to have silky-soft hair.
 But harsh salon procedures can take the life out of it and rarely do we have any control over the environmental damage that affects almost every hair type, resulting in dull and lacklustre hair.
 And undeniably some of us are just born with very frizzy and unmanageable hair.
 For this reason, more and more women are flocking to the salons for their dose of keratin treatment.
-So, let us help you understand everything that is there to know about keratin treatments.
-Check our top 4 favorites and find out which one is for your hair type!

 What Is Keratin Treatment